AlexGalays/abyssa-js/README.md

 <a name="browser-support"></a>
 # Browser support

-Tested with most modern browsers and IE9.
+Tested with most modern browsers, IE9 and IE8 (with the inclusion of proper es5 shims).
-Since history.js is used, it should be quite trivial to later support IE8 with just a few code changes.